 Types of Student Organizations

-NAU student organizations are classified into one and only one of the following classifications, even though they may fit into several categories.
-Student organizations self-select the category they wish to be in with the exception of Fraternity and Sorority—those groups must be recognized by the Office of Greek Life.
+NAU student organizations are classified into the following categories and groups may designate multiple categories.
+Student organizations self-select the category they wish to be in with some exceptions.
+Groups wishing to be recognized in the Fraternity and Sorority categories must be recognized by the Office of Fraternity and Sorority Life.
+Groups wishing to identify as a Club Sport must be recognized by the NAU Sport Clubs Program.

 Academic student organizations comprise the largest number of clubs and organization on campus.
 These include any organization that is affiliated with an academic program or college.